 In regard to cuisine, South Korea is known to have a strong regional and traditional connect.
-Typically bold in taste, Korean food is found to be centered16 around rice and soup accompanied by a meat or fish, with diverse sides available.
+Typically bold in taste, Korean food is found to be centred around rice and soup accompanied by a meat or fish dish, with diverse sides available.
 Traditional Korean meals are distinguished for the number of side dishes (banchan) that accompany steam-cooked short-grain rice.

-When on a Korean voyage, no trip would be considered complete without indulging into the sumptuous delight of Korean food.
+When on a Korean voyage, no trip would be considered complete without indulging in the sumptuous delights of Korean food.

 Kimchi is the quintessential side dish in Korea.
 It is a dish made by marinating Korean cabbage and Korean radish.